alberthli/frogger/README.md

 ## Usage
 There are three major components to using FRoGGeR to sample grasps:
-1. a compliant robot model,
+1. a FRoGGeR-compliant robot model,
 2. a description of the target object, and
 3. an initial condition sampler for the nonlinear optimization.